dickydodds/3d-Maze-Version-1/bin/ReadMe.txt

 -minor=<value>     =  Sets the value returned by NextReg $0E
 -debug             =  start up in the debugger
 -remote            =  Enable the remote debugger mode, by disabling the debugger screen.
+-fill=$XXXXX...XX  =  Fill memory with this hex sequence on power up